Cone Beam Computed Tomography

 This also applies to orthodontics: the collection of diagnostic data makes sense only if it results in consequences for the therapy, and modern technology is not only per se a good thing, if there are better alternatives.
 We refer about 1-2% of our patients to specialists who make a CBCT.
 For this reason, we do not operate our own CBCT in our practices.

-In our practices in Mannheim and Ludwigshafen, Dr. Madsen is certified specifically for the evaluation of CBCT data concerning the few cases in which this aspect is of real importance.
+In our practice in Mannheim, Dr. Madsen is certified specifically for the evaluation of CBCT data concerning the few cases in which this aspect is of real importance.